-This form is available through Alternative Academic Program website, https://sites.santarosa.k12.fl.us/aap Santa Rosa Blended Academy or its website:www.santarosa.k12.fl.us/departments/alternative/academicprograms
+This form is available through the Alternative Academic Program website, https://sites.santarosa.k12.fl.us/aap

 10.203 Proof of Residency

 Home Education in Santa Rosa County requires the same proof of residency as traditional schools in the district.
 This would be a document or photo copy showing your name and your home address in Santa Rosa County.
 Examples include utility bills, bank statements, insurance policies, pay stubs, or government documents.
 (Post office boxes are not sufficient) A driver's license is NOT acceptable.